afumchris/aws-bootcamp-cruddur-2023/journal/week1.md

   - #### Frontend Application

-    Run NPM Install before building the container since it needs to copy the contents of node_modules
+    Run `NPM Install` before building the container since it needs to copy the contents of node_modules

     ```
     cd frontend-react-js
     npm i
     ```

-    create a dockefile here: frontend-react-js/Dockerfile, copy the command below and paste it in your Dockerfile
+    create a dockefile here: `frontend-react-js/Dockerfile`, copy the command below and paste it in your Dockerfile

     ```dockerfile
     FROM node:16.18